peterkhe1999/CheatSheet/OSCP/README.md

 ## Abusing Password Authentication

-Linux passwords are generally stored in `/etc/shadow`, which is not readable by normal users.

 Historically, password hashes, along with other account information, were stored in the world-readable file `/etc/passwd`.
-For backwards compatibility, if a **password hash** is present in the **2nd column of an `/etc/passwd`** user record, it is considered valid for authentication and it takes precedence over the respective entry in `/etc/shadow`, if available
+For backwards compatibility, if a **password hash** is present in the **2nd column of an `/etc/passwd`** user record, it is considered valid for authentication and it takes precedence over the respective entry in `/etc/shadow`, if available.

 => If we can write into `/etc/passwd`, we can effectively set an arbitrary password for any account.

 By default, if no other option is specified, `openssl` will generate a hash using the **crypt** algorithm, a supported hashing mechanism for Linux authentication, output: `Fdzt.eqJQ4s0g`

-root2 user and the w00t password hash in our `/etc/passwd` record were followed by the user id (UID) zero and the group id (GID) zero.
-These zero values specify that the account we created is a **superuser** Linux account
+Create a **superuser** Linux account named root2 with password w00t

 ```bash
 openssl passwd w00t